arnald275/learn-spring-context/src/main/java/org/example/Chapter_1_ApplicationContext/README.md

 recipe for a named bean when asked and uses the configuration metadata encapsulated by that bean definition to create (or acquire) an actual object.

+### Instantiation with a Constructor
+The Spring IoC container can manage virtually any class you want it to manage.
+It is not limited to managing true JavaBeans.
+Most Spring users prefer actual JavaBeans with only a default (noargument) constructor and appropriate setters and getters modeled after the properties in the container.
+You can also have more exotic non-bean-style classes in your container.

+### Instantiation with a Static Factory Method
+When defining a bean that you create with a static factory method, use the class attribute to specify the class that contains the static factory method and an attribute named factory-method to specify the name of the factory method itself.***You should be able to call this method and return a live object, which subsequently is treated as if it had been created through a constructor***.
+One use for such a bean definition is to call static factories in legacy code.

+### Instantiation by Using an Instance Factory Method

+Similar to instantiation through a static factory method, instantiation with an instance factory method invokes a non-static method of an existing bean from the container to create a new bean.
+To use this mechanism, leave the class attribute empty and, in the factory-bean attribute, specify the name of a bean in the current (or parent or ancestor) container that contains the instance method that is to be invoked to create the object.
+Set the name of the factory method itself with the factory-method attribute.